gowthaminalla/vsdbbcud4f/README.md

 ## FUTURE WORK
+ISSUES:
+1) performance of the pre-layout simulation is limited to milliseconds simulation time but as we require all the plots in nanometers since we are using all in nm technology
+2) PUEN and PDEN are not included in post layout simulation yet
+##### these issues are to be updated in further releases

 # IP USAGE

 ## TOOLS REQUIRED TO USE THE IP

 # For pre-layout simulation
-## steps to install ltspice for windows10
+## steps to install and use ltspice for windows10
 1) Download LTspice from here [ltspice_download](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html#)
 2) Now click on the download button for windows.
 3) Now click on the application `ltspice` from your downloads and accept and continue.